LukeSmithxyz/voidrice/README.md

-# Luke's Void Linux Rice
+# Luke's GNU/Linux Rice

 ![pic2](pic2.png)

-These are the files to my Void Linux Rice.
+There are my dotfiles!
+The name of the repo, "voidrice", came from the fact they were originally on my Void Linux machine, but these files are distro-independent.
+In fact, I now push changes from my X200 running Parabola.

 ## Programs whose configs can be found here